 Typically, no. White chocolate is traditionally made with milk so it is not suitable for vegans.
 However, there are some options for dairy-free white chocolate.

 Vegan white chocolate is the kind that I get asked about ALL the time!
 It’s a lot harder to come by in some places, but there are quite a decent amount of options in the UK.

 Some are more suited to snacking but there are great options for melting and making desserts with too.
 Let me share some of my favourites for both…

 Let’s find out which white chocolate is vegan!

 Free from kitchen

-The Free From Kitchen Co. is my go-to when it comes to baking with white chocolate.
+The Free From Kitchen Co. is my go-to when it comes to white chocolate that’s vegan.
 It’s one of the biggest bars I can find in the supermarkets and it’s not crazy expensive either.
 It costs £1.50 for 100g which is just slightly more than you’d pay for a non-vegan one.
-I used this one in my white chocolate ganache recipe and it turned out beautifully creamy and airy.

 This is another large white chocolate bar that I’ve come across but this one is a little bit cheaper than The Free From Kitchen Co., at just £1.10 per 100g.
 I really love this chocolate but the only reason I don’t use it as often as the other one is because I don’t live close to a Sainsbury’s.
 If you do, I’d highly recommend this one for baking!